mui/material-ui/pages/blog/material-ui-v4-is-out.md

 <p class="blog-description">side by side comparison of both valid classes vs global approaches.</p>

-  ⚠️ Using global class names provide more power but comes with a responsibility.
+  ⚠️ Using global class names provide more power but comes with responsibility.
 We encourage patterns that increase your custom style isolation.
 - **Pseudo-classes.** A pseudo-class is a keyword added to a selector that specifies a special state of the selected element.
 The native elements support a wide range of pseudo-classes, the most popular ones being: `:focus`, `:hover`, `:active`.
 Sometimes, Material-UI can't use a pseudo-class as the state doesn't exist in the platform, e.g. the selected state of a menu item.
 Material-UI implements support of eight different [custom pseudo-classes](/customization/components/#pseudo-classes).
 It's important to understand that you need to increase the specificity when using a pseudo-class.
 For instance:

 ```css